YOU ASKED: How is our new ArtResin formula better in terms of yellowing?Posted on 21 Mar 22:30

 Watch the video:

 In our very last trial before going to market, we made another small adjustment by cutting down on the accelerator (the agent that causes curing to happen quicker instead of taking days and days).
-Ironically, epoxy resin accelerators are YELLOW (*eye roll...), so by cutting down we gain about 10 extra minutes in the working time of the product (about 40 minutes total before it begins to cure) AND we wound up with an even clearer hardener than we had already.
+Ironically, epoxy resin accelerators are optically YELLOW (*eye roll...), so by cutting down we gained about 10 extra minutes in the working time of the product (about 40 minutes total before it begins to cure) AND we wound up with an even clearer hardener than we had already.
 Great score.
 On the shelf it is absolutely the clearest hardener you will find--it's water clear, in fact.
 We were actually shocked at the clarity when we first saw it, because it's just soooo unusually clear!

 Watch our unboxing reaction here (starting at 0:06):